programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Share your notebook analyses.

-1) Check your .ipynb file into a github repository.
+1. Check your `.ipynb` file into a github repository.
 Github will render the contents of your notebook.
-2) Download a .pdf, html, or markdown version of your file.
+2. Download a `pdf`, `html`, or `markdown` version of your file.

 <div class="alert-warning">